wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.4.2 =
+* Fix: Updated localization, including a now complete spanish translation.
+* Fix: All catalog items are saved with a status of published, even with a future date.
+* Fix: Better validation and error checking for the CataBlog Options Admin Panel.

 = 1.4.1 =
 * Fix: Categories Function now disables itself if the public option is not enabled.